rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Juggernaut.md

 | 20th  |        +10        | Juggernaut Feat, Raise Guard (10+CON)                                    |
 </div>

 **RAISE GUARD (LEVANTAR GUARDA).** Movement Action (1PM): Gain half your level + CON mod. temporary HP (minimum 1).
 While you have this temporary HP, you're considered as "On Guard".
-When you lose this temporary HP by taking damage, gain +1 Guts until the end of the scene.
+When you lose this temporary HP by taking damage, gain +1 Guts.

-You have +1 bonus to Strength and -1 movement speed (down to a minimum of 3sqr) for each Guts point you have.
+**Guts.** You have +1 Strength and -1 movement speed (down to a minimum of 3sqr) for each Guts point you have.
+You lose all Guts at the end of the scene.
+You can have up to your Juggernaut level + 1 Guts points.

 **POWERFUL STRIKE (GOLPE PODEROSO).** (On Guard) Movement Action (1PM): Your next melee attack until your next turn deals an extra 1d10 + STR mod. damage.
 At 5th, 9th, 13th and 17th levels you can spend +2PM to increase the damage by 1d10